linux-system-roles/tox-lsr/README.md

 # artifacts such as default_provisioner.log and the vm logs will go to /path/to/test2-artifacts
 ```
 then it will shutdown the VM.
 If you want to leave the VM running for
-debugging, use `--debug` in the *last* entry in the batch file e.g.
+debugging, use `--debug` on the command line *and* in every entry in the batch file e.g.
 `--debug --log-file /path/to/testN.log ...`

 Use `--make-batch` to create a batch file using all of the files matching